Storage channel news roundup for July 29 to August 4, 2010

 Cisco and NetApp certify FCoE products to run with VMware

 Cisco Systems Inc. and NetApp Inc. have been at the forefront of pushing Fibre Channel over Ethernet storage (FCoE storage).
+Most recently, they have certified FCoE products to run with VMware vSphere.

 On July 28, Cisco and NetApp said VMware validated NetApp's FAS storage systems and the Cisco Nexus 5000 switches in virtual environments running VMware vSphere.
 FCoE is supported on both NetApp storage and the Nexus 5000.
 FCoE is still in the early stages, and customers are waiting for the product ecosphere and standards to mature.
 But the three vendors hope this first end-to-end FCoE storage network, which is certified to run with virtual servers, will spur its adoption.